 - Mix the Asian Peanut Sauce and pour over the veggies and quinoa mixture.

 - Feel free to add your favorite protein of choice.

 Asian Peanut Sauce

 - Combine all ingredients into a small bowl.
-Whisk with a spoon or a fork until all clumps from the peanut flour are removed and sauce is smooth.
+Whisk with a spoon or a fork until all clumps from the peanut powder are removed and sauce is smooth.
 Add sriracha to taste or leave out completely.